 We rounded up our supplies from our local Orchard Supply Hardware in Portland’s Hollywood District.
 They were able to provide some wonderful advice for this Pacific Northwest girl with limited building experience!
 I was planning to create a simple mold form for the concrete out of wood, but they suggested adding a piece of wire mesh to strengthen the concrete.
 Brilliant!
 Whatever size mold you make, the wire mesh should be two inches smaller in height and width of the bottom panel.
-Once everything is cut, use drywall screws or a pneumatic nailer if you have one to attach the sides to the bottom panel.
-Then, mix your cement in a large plastic container.
-You can use a shovel to mix, or a drill if you have a mixing attachment.
+Once everything is cut, use drywall screws or a pneumatic nailer to attach the sides to the bottom panel.
+Mix your cement in a large plastic container.
+You can use a shovel or a drill to mix.
 As you fill the form with concrete, alternate between lightly shaking the form and smoothing out the top to bring air bubbles to the surface.

 When you are done pouring the concrete, you can use an extra board or a trowel to scrape the top smooth.
 If you want your table top to last, you will want to add some finishes.
 Use a random orbital sander to smooth out the surface after it is completely dry.
 At the very least, apply a stain coating to the concrete.
 If you want to use this as an outdoor table, you might also want to use a sealer.